 That’s why here I share with you 16 bad online habits that expose you to online security threats.
 If any of these habits are yours, then now is the time to break them!

-Although no feature is 100% secure, two-factor authentication is currently the gold standard for online security and identity verification.
+Although no security feature is 100% secure, two-factor authentication is currently the gold standard for online security and identity verification.
 This is the case both in the consumer space and in the office.
-So, what is Two Factor Authentication or 2FA anyway?

 If there is one thing you shouldn’t do while connected to public Wi-Fi, it’s checking your online bank account.
 While convenient, public Wi-Fi networks are never secure.